MessageSquarex4

 If you're evaluating or rebuilding your predictive HR analytics capabilities, here's what the evidence points to:

 1. Prioritize input quality over model complexity.
-A logistic regression on rich conversational data will outperform a neural network trained on annual survey scores.
+A simple model on rich conversational data can outperform a complex model trained on annual static scores.
 The quality of HR data determines the ceiling of any predictive model.

 2. Move from periodic measurement to continuous listening.
 Prediction requires time-series data.
 You can't forecast a trend from one data point per year.
 Measuring engagement must become an ongoing process, not an annual event.